 The Friends primarily give back to the Library by sponsoring reading and arts programs for children and young adults.
 The annual Summer Reading Program is the most impactful program currently sponsored by the Friends.
 The program encourages and rewards children and adults to read during the summer months when school is not in session.

 We also sponsor spring break programs, tween and teen programs, Storytime crafts and activities, and SUGO (Show Up, Geek Out) events.
-The Friends fund the purchase of children’s board books, replacement items for kits, and special projects for the Library, including the children's room addition.
+The Friends fund the purchase of cultural passes, children’s board books, replacement items for kits, and support special projects for the Library, including the new Spanish language collection and the children's room library expansion.

 One of our goals is to get as many books as possible into the hands of people of all ages.
 In keeping with that, we are committed to providing books to underserved populations in our community.